A Guide to Iceland in August

 - Late August: Around 14-15 hours of daylight, with the sun setting before 9:00 PM.

-What to do in Iceland in August
+Top Things to D****o in Iceland in August

-Reykjavík Culture Night (Menningarnótt)
+1. Celebrate Reykjavík Culture Night (MenningarNótt)

-In the middle of August, the country looks forward to this wonderful festival of culture, marking the city’s anniversary.
+Held in mid-August, the country looks forward to this wonderful festival of culture, marking the city’s anniversary.
 This is one of Iceland’s biggest annual celebrations, transforming the city into a vibrant hub of music, art, and street performances.
 The festival culminates in a spectacular fireworks display, bringing locals and visitors together for a night of culture, creativity, and community spirit.

 Located in the Westman Islands, this festival takes place on the weekend prior to the first Monday of August.
 Featuring live performances, bonfires, fireworks, and a legendary crowd singing event, it’s a unique celebration of Icelandic music, tradition, and community.

-Go Berry Picking in Iceland’s Countryside
+3. Go Berry Picking in Iceland’s Countryside

 August kicks off Iceland’s delicious berry season!
 Grab a basket and take part in this wholesome tradition.
 Sample wild blueberries, crowberries, and bilberries in areas like Þingvellir National Park, Heiðmörk Nature Reserve, and the East Fjords.
 A popular local pastime, it’s a great way to enjoy Icelandic nature while gathering fresh, antioxidant-rich treats straight from the earth.